pygame/pygame/docs/reST/ref/freetype.rst

       'bgcolor', if available.
 The alpha values for both colors are always taken into account.

-      If 'None' is passed instead of a destination sequence, a new 32 bit :mod:`pygame.Surface` will be created with the required size to contain the drawn text, and using \*bgcolor* as its background color.
+      If 'None' is passed instead of a destination sequence, a new :mod:`pygame.Surface` will be created with the required size to contain the drawn text, and using ``bgcolor`` as its background color.
 If a background color is not available, the surface will be filled with zero alpha opacity.
+Normally the returned surface has a 32 bit pixel size.
+      However, if ``bgcolor`` is ``None`` and antialiasing is disabled a two color 8 bit surface with colorkey set for the background color is returned.

       The return value is a tuple: the target surface and the bounding rectangle giving the size and position of the rendered text within the